-The next MWCC Presidential Search Committee Meeting will be held at 2PM on Thursday, February 9, 2017 in the Drake Boardroom, MWCC Gardner campus.
+The next MWCC Presidential Search Committee Meeting will be held at 2PM on Tuesday, February 28, 2017 in Multi-Purpose Room 115 at the MWCC Gardner campus.
 This open meeting will be the final meeting for the Search Committee and will focus on approval of past meeting minutes.
 If you have any questions, please contact Dick Cella, Chair, Search Committee, at email@example.com.

 Dr. James Vander Hooven Named MWCC President